Mitchell School of Engineering

 About the SOE

 Our School of Engineering is an excellent place to earn an engineering degree.
 Here we offer educational programs which ensure that students acquire the ability to master fundamental principles of engineering which may be applied effectively to benefit society.
-In addition to the nationally competitive accredited programs in industrial, electrical, civil and transportation systems engineering, there are diverse opportunities for research, internships, and other work experiences.
-We are especially noted for our close faculty/student interaction, low student/faculty ratio in engineering courses, and opportunities for pre-professional experiences through participation in undergraduate engineering organizations.
+In addition to the nationally competitive accredited programs in industrial, electrical, civil and transportation systems engineering, and our new program in mechatronics engineering, there are diverse opportunities for research, internships, and other work experiences.
+We are especially noted for our close faculty/student interaction, low student/faculty ratio in engineering courses, and opportunities for pre-professional experiences through participation in internships and undergraduate engineering organizations.

 LEADING IN EDUCATION